freqtrade/freqtrade/docs/advanced-backtesting.md

 ```

 This will tell freqtrade to output a pickled dictionary of strategy, pairs and corresponding
-DataFrame of the candles that resulted in buy and sell signals.
+DataFrame of the candles that resulted in entry and exit signals.
 Depending on how many buys your strategy makes, this file may get quite large,
 so periodically check your `user_data/backtest_results` folder to delete old exports.